A Survey on Dialogue Summarization: Recent Advances and New Frontiers: Abstract

 \section{Abstract}

-With the development of dialogue systems and natural language generation techniques, the resurgence of dialogue summarization has attracted significant research attentions, which aims to condense the original dialogue into a shorter version covering salient information.
-However, there remains a lack of comprehensive survey for this task.
-To this end, we take the first step and present a thorough review of this research field.
-In detail, we provide an overview of publicly available research datasets, summarize existing works according to the domain of input dialogue as well as organize leaderboards under unified metrics.
-Furthermore, we discuss some future directions and give our thoughts.
+Dialogue summarization aims to condense the original dialogue into a shorter version covering salient information, which is a crucial way to reduce dialogue data overload.
+Recently, the promising achievements in both dialogue systems and natural language generation techniques drastically lead this task to a new landscape, which results in significant research attentions.
+However, there still remains a lack of a comprehensive survey for this task.
+To this end, we take the first step and present a thorough review of this research field carefully and widely.
+In detail, we systematically organize the current works according to the characteristics of each domain, covering meeting, chat, email thread, customer service and medical dialogue.
+Additionally, we provide an overview of publicly available research datasets as well as organize two leaderboards under unified metrics.
+Furthermore, we discuss some future directions, including faithfulness, multi-modal, multi-domain and multi-lingual dialogue summarization, and give our thoughts respectively.
 We hope that this first survey of dialogue summarization can provide the community with a quick access and a general picture to this task and motivate future researches.